Local State of Emergency

 How will the City conduct public meetings?

-Pursuant to State of Florida Executive Order 20-69 as well as City of Altamonte Springs Executive Order 2020-02, and in order to protect the health, safety and welfare of residents, communications media technology (CMT) will be used to conduct meetings of local government bodies during the time that the Local State of Emergency is in place.
-The next Altamonte Springs City Commission meeting will be held on Tuesday, April 7, 2020, at 7 p.m. in a virtual format.
-Instructions on how to connect to our digital meeting platform, Webex, are available on our website for members of the community who wish to participate.
+Pursuant to State of Florida Executive Orders 20-69 and 20-150 as well as City of Altamonte Springs Executive Order 2020-02, and in order to protect the health, safety and welfare of residents, communications media technology (CMT) will be used to conduct meetings of local government bodies during the time that the Local State of Emergency is in place.
+The next Altamonte Springs City Commission meeting is on July 7, 2020, at 7 p.m. where attendees can participate in a virtual format.
+Instructions on how to connect to our digital meeting platform are available on our website for members of the community who wish to participate electronically.
+Individuals interested in the public hearing scheduled for the Commission meeting on July 7 may also participate in person at the City Hall Commission Chambers.

 Are City parks open?